freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/developer-tools/docker/index.md

 #### More Information:
-You can find plenty of informations in the following sites :
+You can find plenty of information in the following sites :
 - <a href='https://www.docker.com/' target='_blank' rel='nofollow'>Docker website</a>
 - <a href='https://docs.docker.com/' target='_blank' rel='nofollow'>Docker docs</a>
 - <a href='https://hub.docker.com/' target='_blank' rel='nofollow'>DockerHub</a>